Key Takeaways

 Key considerations before you borrow

-All home equity products have costs, responsibilities, and risks.
-You’ll likely need to pay closing costs, appraisal fees, and loan origination charges.
-Because your home secures the loan, it’s essential to stay current on property taxes, insurance, and required maintenance.
-Borrowing against your home equity could offer significant advantages but it’s important to ensure the decision supports your long-term financial health.
+Also, because your home secures the loan, it’s essential to stay current on property taxes, insurance, and required maintenance.
+So, while borrowing against your home equity could offer significant advantages, it’s important to ensure the decision supports your long-term financial health.

 –>Is a reverse mortgage a good idea?
 Here’s what you need to know.

-Ready to reach your financial goals?
+Ready to reach for your financial goals?

 Disclosures